A7medAbdien/Notes/odooProjects/showInReceipt/readme.md

 1. add boolean field (Done)
 2. pass this value to the xml receipt
-3. add if condition to the xml receipt
+3. add if condition to the xml receipt (QWeb)